Tobi-Haas/Detecting-genuine-non-Gaussian-entanglement/README.md

-# Detecting genuine non-Gaussian quantum entanglement
+# Detecting genuine non-Gaussian entanglement

 This repository contains the Mathematica code used to generate the figures of the paper *Detecting genuine non-Gaussian quantum states*, see <a href="https://arxiv.org/abs/2504.15831">arXiv:2504.15831</a>: